NATURAL RELIEF FOR ALS SURVIVORS

 “So I close in saying that I might have been given a bad break, but I’ve got an awful lot to live for — Thank you.”
 Lou Gherig’s Baseball ‘Gettysburg Address’

-He died two years later, but left us with his gentle and elegant legacy.
+He died two years later, but left us with his brave, grateful, and graceful legacy.

 What Is ALS?